manvithrockzz/hashnodeblogs/clk9722wa00030amgf0g1fem4.md

 Today you learned😍 how closures work in JavaScript.

-To put it short, when you have a function inside another function, a closure is automatically created.
+<mark>To put it short, when you have a function inside another function, a closure is automatically created.</mark>

 A closure means a function has access to the scope of the outer function.
 This applies even when the outer scope is destroyed.